aguinane/blog/content/posts/2019/2019-03-17-cairns-kuranda.md

 ![](/images/2019/2019-03-17-cairns-kuranda\skyrail5.JPG "")

 That afternoon, Rachael's uncle recommended we visit [St Monica's Cathedral](http://www.cairns.catholic.org.au/documents/peacewindows.html) to see the stained glass windows.
-They were by far the best stained glass windows I have seen in a church, awesome to see fish and space rather than the typical themes.
+They were by far the best stained glass windows I have seen in a church, awesome to see fish and space rather than the typical themes and well worth a visit.

 ![](/images/2019/2019-03-17-cairns-kuranda\cathedral1.JPG "")